pdebartol/Santorini/README.md

 ```
 The server will be listening on the default port ```1234```.

-Or if you would like to customize the port:
+If you would like to change the port:

 ```
 java -jar AM10.jar -server PORT